seeker_ii

 Seeker II is an interface for writing and procedurally manipulating music and visuals.
 I originally wrote it on New Year’s Day 2025 to make Discreet Music-style phasing simple on a Norns.
 I’ve since spent the past year using it almost daily, slowly adding features whenever I found gaps between what I wanted to do and what Seeker could do.

-Today it includes software instruments, a full sample chopping engine, a heavily parameterized tonal arpeggiator, a sequenceable motif transformation engine, extensive Eurorack control via I2C, a W/Tape Frippertronics effect, and TouchDesigner communication — all in cross-communication on a shared clock.
+Today it includes software instruments, a full sample chopping engine, an algorithmic chord progression builder, a sequenceable motif transformation engine, extensive Eurorack control via I2C, a W/Tape Frippertronics effect, and TouchDesigner communication — all in cross-communication on a shared clock.

 Seeker begins with eight musical lanes that run in parallel, each performing its own motif recorded on Grid.
 Those motifs can be procedurally transformed as the program loops, creating evolving music while maintaining structure and intentionality.